Latin Tuna Tartare with Avocado

-With a hint of Peru, this Latin-Inspired Ahi Tuna Tartare recipe is a fresh twist on a classic ahi tuna tartare.
+With a hint of Peru, this Latin Tuna Tartare with Avocado recipe is a fresh twist on a classic ahi tuna tartare.
 Sushi grade tuna, ají amarillo chile paste, fresh citrus, ponzu (or soy sauce), and sesame oil provide the Latin-Asian flavors found throughout Peru.
 It’s quick, easy, healthy, gluten free, and a special appetizer to include on your holiday menu or dinner party!

 👩🏻🍳 Tamara Talks – Peruvian Global Influences